edbennett/publishing-analysis/_episodes/03-documentation.md

 Conversely doing things programmatically so that the complete analysis is fully automated takes more effort up front, but again makes it even easier to run your code.

-To start with, let's see what a descriptive README of the current project might look like.
+To start with, let's see what a descriptive README of the `zipf` project might look like.

 ~~~